Search

 Common Types of Experiential Therapy and Activities

 You and your therapist will work together to decide the types of experiential therapy activities that will most benefit you and that you’re most comfortable with.
-Which activities you do will depend on what may work better for your mental health condition, as well as your personal preferences.
+Which activities you do will depend on what may work better for your mental health treatment, as well as your personal preferences.

 Play Therapy